Course Outline

 4. Risk Identification

-- Process for identifying information assets (tangible and intangible)
+- The process for identifying information assets (both tangible and intangible)

 5. Risk Assessment

-- Differences between qualitative, quantitative, and semi-qualitative risk analyses and their appropriate use
+- Differences between qualitative, quantitative, and semi-qualitative risk analysis and their appropriate use

-- Differentiating between generic and specific risk analyses
+- Distinguishing between generic and specific risk analyses

 - Constructing and using a risk matrix